User Control

 What are Examples of User Control in UX Design?

 Various elements in UX design exemplify user control.
-Here are important elements that highlight how designers can effectively incorporate user control into their products.
+Here are important elements that really highlight how designers can incorporate user control into their products—and do it effectively:

 1. Undo and Redo Options

 Most digital interfaces provide undo and redo options.
-This feature is a prime example of user control.
-It lets users easily reverse their actions.
-For instance, text editors often have undo and redo buttons that permit users to revert their changes or reapply them, respectively.
+This feature is a prime example of user control—and it lets users easily reverse their actions.
+For instance, text editors often have undo and redo buttons that let users revert their changes or reapply them—respectively.

 2. Customizable Settings

-Customizable settings are another important aspect of user control in UX design.
-Many applications and websites allow users to tailor the interface according to their preferences.
+Customizable settings are another very important aspect of user control in UX design.
+Many applications and websites let users tailor the interface according to their preferences.
 Users can modify display settings, choose themes or rearrange the layout.
-They therefore can enjoy significant control over the interface.
+They—therefore—can enjoy a great deal of control over the interface.

 3. Navigation Freedom

-Navigation freedom is a critical aspect of user control.
-A well-designed interface should allow users to navigate freely across different sections.
+Navigation freedom is an aspect of user control that’s absolutely critical.
+A well-designed interface should let users navigate freely across different sections.
 Consistent and visible navigation menus, breadcrumb trails and back buttons are common elements that provide navigation freedom.

 A partial screenshot from the top-left-hand section of a Google results web page.